Check Allie Cosmetic Batch Code

 Before you rely on the decoded date

-• Allie codes are usually compact Japanese sunscreen lot codes on tubes and boxes; start with tube crimp, box flap, bottle base.
+• Common visible clues for Allie include compact Japanese sunscreen lot codes on tubes and boxes; start with tube crimp, box flap, bottle base.

 • Sunscreen should be checked more strictly than ordinary skincare.